mtkuwav/manage-my-stocks/README.md

 ## Database diagram

-You can consult the database diagram either with [https://github.com/mtkuwav/manage-my-stocks/blob/main/database%20diagram.pdf](the pdf file) in the repo or directly in dbdiagram.io with [https://dbdiagram.io/d/inventory-final-67ba1182263d6cf9a018de50](this link).
+You can consult the database diagram either with [the pdf file](https://github.com/mtkuwav/manage-my-stocks/blob/main/database%20diagram.pdf) in the repo or directly in dbdiagram.io with [this link](https://dbdiagram.io/d/inventory-final-67ba1182263d6cf9a018de50).

 ## API Endpoints